Dendrobium cancroides: Taxonomy and naming

 Dendrobium cancroides was first formally described in 1947 by Trevor Edgar Hunt and the description was published in the journal the North Queensland Naturalist from a specimen collected on the Mount Bellenden Ker range.
 The specific epithet (cancroides) is derived from the Latin word cancer meaning "crab" and the suffix -oides meaning "like", "resembling" or "having the form of".

 Distribution and habitat

-The crab orchid usually grows on trees in rainforest, often on branches overhanging watercourses.
+Crab orchid usually grows on trees in rainforest, often on branches overhanging watercourses.
 It occurs between the McIlwraith Range and the Johnstone River in Far North Queensland.